Probate Q&A Series

 Detailed Answer

-When a personal representative sells estate property under a court order, the clerk of superior court in North Carolina collects the buyer’s funds and holds them in the court registry.
+When a personal representative sells estate property under a court order, the clerk of superior court in North Carolina may collect the buyer’s funds and hold them as directed by the court order or applicable procedure.
 You receive those proceeds only after certain steps are complete.
 Here is how the process works:

 1. Order Authorizing the Sale

 Your personal representative must petition the clerk for an order to sell estate property—real or personal.
-For real estate, see N.C.G.S. § 28A-21-2, and for personal property over a certain value, see N.C.G.S. § 28A-23-1.
+For real estate, see N.C.G.S. § 28A-15-1(c) and Article 21 of Chapter 28A, and for personal property, see N.C.G.S. § 28A-15-1(a)(2).
 The clerk reviews the petition and issues an order explaining how the sale will occur.

 2. Conduct the Sale and Report to Court

 After the sale, the personal representative files a Report of Sale and a proposed confirmation order.
-Under N.C.G.S. § 28A-21-15, the clerk must review the report, confirm the sale, and direct payment into the registry.
+Under N.C.G.S. § 28A-21-15, the clerk reviews the report and may enter an order concerning the sale proceeds.

 3. Deposit and Holding Period